blt/blog-troutwine-us/source/2012/01/22/wrangling_puppet_at_carepilot_bootstrapping.html.markdown

   strong statistical sampling make and that IRC tends to bring out something irritable in otherwise kind people.)

-The base OS used for the CarePilot kit is Debian Stable, Squeeze at the time of this writing.
+The base OS used for this kit is Debian Stable, Squeeze at the time of this writing.
 With Puppet being written in [ruby](ruby-lang.org) and Debian support for ruby being somewhat crummy--the Debian Ruby Team, as I understand it, is understaffed and the ruby community has values somewhat hostile to Debian's own--there's a hassle here.
 Namely: do I install puppet from [rubygems](http://en.wikipedia.org/wiki/Rubygems) or from Debian's packages?
 Considerations:

 * Puppet in squeeze-backports is version 2.7.6 where current puppet is 2.7.9.
-* Debian's puppet required ruby 1.8.7 where mainstream ruby development largely targeting the 1.9.
+* Debian's puppet requires ruby 1.8.7 where mainstream ruby development largely targeting the 1.9.
 * Puppet's central master has memory-leak issues with ruby 1.8.7.
 * We'll be installing system utilities through rubygems anyway later in this